confluentinc/cp-demo/README.md

 	![image](images/message_delivery.png)

-	The Kafka Connect sink connector has a corresponding consumer group `connect-elasticsearch-ksql` consuming from the configured Kafka topic.
-This consumer group will be in the consumer group statistics in the [stream monitoring](https://docs.confluent.io/current/control-center/docs/monitoring.html) charts.
+	The Kafka Connect sink connectors have corresponding consumer groups `connect-elasticsearch-ksql` and `connect-replicator`.
+These consumer groups will be in the consumer group statistics in the [stream monitoring](https://docs.confluent.io/current/control-center/docs/monitoring.html) charts.

 	![image](images/connect_consumer_group.png)